kyuupichan/kcpp/README.rst

 - expression parsing
 - expression evaluation
 - preprocessed output
+- all directives other than #pragma
+- _has_include
 - the diagnostic framework.
 Colourized output to a Unicode terminal is supported, as are translations (none provided!).
 The framework could be hooked up to an IDE.
 - display of the macro expansion stack in diagnostics with precise caret locations and